rs-costa/rs-costa.github.io/index.md

 with experimental groups.
 I also belong to a [consortium of researchers](http://www.bit.ly/1OsnTZr) interested in whole-cell modelling using openly available softwares and standards.
 Finally, I am currently involving on the regular maintenance of [*Ki*MoSys](https://www.kimosys.org), a web-based data repository for quantitative kinetic models.
-More recently, I  diversified my research activities and developed an interest in the [Systems Medicine](https://www.nature.com/articles/emm2017290) field, with emphasis in systems engineering techniques (such as machine learning algorithms, statistical methods and medical [decision support systems](http://vimeo.com/241154708)) for (bio-)clinical data analysis.
+More recently, I  diversified my research activities and developed an interest in the [Systems Medicine](https://www.nature.com/articles/emm2017290) field, with emphasis in systems engineering techniques (such as machine learning algorithms, statistical methods and [decision support systems](http://vimeo.com/241154708)) for (bio-)clinical data analysis.

 **Key-terms of research:** Systems Biology modeling, optimization, industrial biotechnology, systems clinical medicine, healthcare informatics, data science, data-driven approaches, data management, clinical risk prediction, bioinformatics